hodzanassredin/hodzanassredin.github.com/_posts/2015-04-18-fsharp_and_azure.md

                     | None -> printfn "not found resource %A" name
                               return ResourceRequest(name, asks name f)})
 {% endhighlight %}
-Thats all, now we can do all what we want to do.
+That’s all, now we can do all what we want to do.
 {% highlight fsharp %}
 let ser = new BinaryFormatter();